Suraqa ibn Malik: Pursuit of Muhammad and Abu Bakr

 When Muhammad and Abu Bakr fled from Mecca, Quraysh announced a reward of 100 camels for anyone who tracked them down.

-He succeeded in finding them, but as soon as he caught sight of them,he did the arabic ritual of making the decision by the use of bow and arrow.
+He succeeded in finding them, but as soon as he caught sight of them, he did the Arabic ritual of making the decision by the use of bow and arrow.
 The result was that all three times the outcome was negative and after the third time he tried to chase after them but the legs of Suraqa's horse sank into the sand.
 Subsequently, Suraqa asked Muhammed to stop and invoke good upon him and in return, he promised that he will stop anybody else from chasing them.

-On the way back, whenever he met somebody looking for the prophet, he would say: "I have looked for him here in vain.".
+On the way back, whenever he met somebody looking for Muhammad, he would say: "I have looked for him here in vain".
 This caused whoever was looking for Muhammad and Abu Bakr to return.